NaseemSrour/NaseemSrour/README.md

-### Hello, nerds 👋
+### Welcome, nerds 👋

-I'm Naseem, a Computer Scientist from Tel-Aviv University.
+A Computer Scientist from Tel-Aviv University.

 I like making as many useful things with Python and Java as humanly possible. <br>
-I currently work at Nokia Software as an intern :) <br> If you would like to discuss anything with me, you can create an issue [here](https://github.com/NaseemSrour/NaseemSrour) & we can chat further!
+I currently work as a Software Engineer at J.P.
+Morgan :) <br> If you would like to discuss anything with me, you can create an issue [here](https://github.com/NaseemSrour/NaseemSrour) & we can chat further!

 <!--